kubernetes/minikube/docs/gpu.md

   you want to passthrough to the VM and all other devices that are in the IOMMU group of these GPUs.

-- Once you reboot the system after doing the above, you should be ready to you GPUs with kvm2.
+- Once you reboot the system after doing the above, you should be ready to use GPUs with kvm2.
 Run the following command to start minikube:
   ```
   minikube start --vm-driver kvm2 --gpu